MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 * Update datasets

 >[!NOTE]
->For workspace members to update datasets, the *block republish and disable package refresh* setting located in the tenant *dataset security* section, needs to be enabled.
-If this setting is disabled, only dataset owners will be able to update datasets.
+>If the *block republish and disable package refresh* setting located in the tenant *dataset security* section is enabled, only dataset owners will be able to update datasets.

 ### Workspace admin